jchrom/trelloR/README.md

 # Installation

-You can currently install the development version from Github:
+You can install the development version from Github:

 ```{r, eval=FALSE, include=TRUE}
 devtools::install_github("jchrom/trellor")